vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/sos/Request-VCFSupportBundle.md

 ### -id

-Specifies the unique ID of the support bundle.
+Specifies the unique ID of the support bundle task.

 ```yaml
 Type: String